-There's nothing guaranteed to annoy the neighbors than a constantly barking dog.
+There's nothing guaranteed to annoy the neighbors more than a constantly barking dog.
 And they're not alone – after all, you and your family have to deal with the constant sudden outbursts of noise, too.
 A dog that barks at the drop of the hat is a noisy nuisance.
-Whether it's yapping or deep, throaty woofs, a dog that doesn't know how to be quiet could get you in trouble with the landlord if you are a renter, or simply destroy the peace.
+Whether it's yapping or deep, throaty woofs, a dog that doesn't know how to be quiet could get you in trouble with the landlord if you are a renter, or simply destroy the peace of your home.

 When your pup begins a tulmultuous tirade of barking, the chances are you shout at the dog to be quiet.
 Unfortunately, this is the wrong thing to do.
-Your attention accidentally rewards the noise, and he may even interpret your shouts as an inept attempt at barking...with the result he gets more excited and the noise level rises.
+Your attention accidentally rewards the noise, and your furry companion may even interpret your shouts as an inept attempt at barking...with the result they get more excited and the noise level rises.

-So what to do about barking?
+How to stop your dog from barking?
 Let's learn how to teach the sound of silence.

-How do you teach a dog to 'not do' something, especially when giving him attention risks rewarding the undesirable action?
+How do you teach a dog to 'not do' something, especially when giving them attention risks rewarding the undesirable action?
 Simple!
 You ignore the bad behavior and praise the good.
 OK, so it's not that simple, but the idea is to reward 'silence' rather than barking.
-To stop barking teach the "Quiet" command.
-The aim is to have the dog understand the word "Quiet" means he is rewarded when silent.
+To stop barking, teach the "Quiet" command.
+The aim is to have your best buddy understand the word "Quiet" and realize that they are rewarded when silent.

 Be aware that barking can be triggered for a whole variety of reasons, from boredom to protecting territory.
 Your dog may feel they are not getting the attention they want or may like to bark excessively as a way of saying hello.
 As well as teaching the "Quiet" command, be sure to address underlying issues by providing plenty of exercise and mental stimulation for your dog.
 A content dog is a happy one, leading to more rest and less need to jump at every sound.
 Remember, some breeds are more prone to barking than others as well.

-How quickly the dog learns the command, depends on how quick he is to learn, how consistently you apply the rules, and how ingrained his barking habit is.
+How quickly your dog learns the command, depends on how quick they are to learn, how consistently you apply the rules, and how ingrained their barking habit is.
 Truly, this is a case of prevention is better than cure, and for puppies, it's great to follow the method of not rewarding barking so they don't develop a barking habit in the first instance.